Southeast Zone

 - Non-motorized travel on spur levees or lateral dikes is permitted, as is cross-country travel.

-- The Wildlife Viewing Loop is now closed through the winter.
-All posted refuges are closed to entry.
+- The Wildlife Viewing Loop is now open.

-- Major dike roads (Bullgate, Windbreak, and Work Road) are currently closed to vehicle traffic, but are open for non-motorized travel.
+- Major dike roads (Bullgate, Windbreak, and Work Road) are currently closed to vehicle traffic.

-Game bird hunting seasons are now open.
+Game bird hunting seasons are now closed.
 Viewing opportunities may be reduced by occasional extreme weather conditions.

 Waterfowl

-American bittern, black-crowned night-herons, and great blue herons can be found throughout the wildlife area.
+The state's first record of a yellow-crowned night-heron has been using the wildlife area for several weeks.
+Most recently, it has been along the Ana River downstream from the River Ranch Barn.
+White-faced ibis, American bittern, black-crowned night-herons, great egrets, and great blue herons can be found throughout the wildlife area.
 American coot are widely scattered across the wildlife area.
 Virginia rail and sora are throughout the wildlife area but can be difficult to locate due to the thick wetland vegetation they inhabit.

 Four species of grebes can be found in the wildlife area (Clark's, eared, pied-billed and western).
 Look for them in large open bodies of water such as Ana Reservoir, North Bullgate Refuge and North Levee Impoundment.